MicrosoftDocs/WSL/WSL/disk-space.md

 If you see that you are near to reaching the available amount of disk space allocated to your VHD, or have already received an error due to no disk space remaining, see the next section for steps on how to expand the maximum amount of disk space allocated to the VHD associated with your Linux distribution.

-> [!NOTE]
-> The size of the VHD represented by the output of the df command represents the size allocated for the Linux file system and will be different than the total size on your device used by the Linux distribution.
-You can view otal disk space used by the distribution by going to **Settings > Apps > Installed apps**, find the Linux distribution name you want to view (ie. "Ubuntu"), select `...` and choose **Advanced options** to view the total disk space used, amount of data stored, and version number of your installed distribution.
-You can also **Uninstall** the distribution.

 ## How to expand the size of your WSL 2 Virtual Hard Disk

 To expand the VHD size for a Linux distribution beyond the 1TB maximum amount of allocated disk space, follow the steps below. *(For earlier WSL releases that have not yet been updated, this max default may be set to 512GB or 256GB).*